Air Alps: Third acquisition and future plans

 In November 2013, a group of investors expressed interest in acquiring Air Alps, and on 3 February 2014, the airline resumed flights between Zürich and Bremen using a single aircraft.
 The route was operated on behalf of Rostock Airways and commenced almost a year after the airline had previously ceased operations.
 However, operations were halted on 28 February 2014 as takeover negotiations collapsed.
 In October that year, Welcome Air's shares in Air Alps were acquired by a new investor which began a restructuring process.
+After that, nothing happened and the airline never flew again.

 Destinations

 Air Alps offered scheduled flights from Bozen and Parma to Rome.
 During the summer season the airline also operated flights to Olbia on Sardinia.
 Additionally, the airline operated charter flights to holiday destinations in Italy, and the aircraft were leased to airlines such as Alitalia and Cirrus Airlines.
 Air Alps also operated the route Linz–Vienna 33 times per week for Austrian Airlines.